 Kathryn Tyler, co-founder of Digital Mums also defines success in terms of being able to make her own choices.
 “I love the fact that I can take my dog for a walk every afternoon.”

-But perhaps my personal favourite is how life coach Jo Westwood puts it:
+How inspiring are all these women!
+Perhaps my personal favourite is how life coach Jo Westwood puts it:

 “Success is an inner feeling of knowing I did a good job with my life today.”